MalatheshK/MyProfile/index.md

 ## Welcome to MyProfile

 ### MALATHESH K
-- Karnataka, India| Ph: 6360068284
+- Karnataka, India, Ph: 6360068284
-- malathesh.k28@gmail.com | https://github.com/MalatheshK | https://www.hackerearth.com/@malathesh.k28
+- malathesh.k28@gmail.com , https://github.com/MalatheshK , https://www.hackerearth.com/@malathesh.k28

 **Career Objective :**
 - To work with an organization which provides me the opportunity to improve my skills and knowledge to grow along with the organization.